The 20 Best Oculopharyngeal Muscular Dystrophy Doctors Near Me in New York, US

 Languages Spoken:

-Igor Cohen is a Neurologist in Jamaica, New York.
+Igor Cohen is a Neurologist practicing medicine in Jamaica, New York.
 Dr. Cohen is rated as an Experienced provider by MediFind in the treatment of Oculopharyngeal Muscular Dystrophy.
-His top areas of expertise are Macrophagic Myofasciitis, Myositis, Familial Neurocardiogenic Syncope, and Miyoshi Myopathy.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Macrophagic Myofasciitis, Myositis, Familial Neurocardiogenic Syncope, and Oculopharyngeal Muscular Dystrophy.

 Experienced in Oculopharyngeal Muscular Dystrophy